FOTF-Logo-Stretch-Color.png

 For grandparents, perhaps there has never been a better time to support and serve your children and grandchildren.

-Fellow grandparents, I don’t know if there has ever been a better time for us to support and serve our children and grandchildren.
-For obvious reasons, they’re confused, scared and overwhelmed.
-And let’s face it — we are too.
-But we have a little more life experience that might help us make more sense of the current pandemic and be able to believe that “this too shall pass.”
+I don’t know if there has ever been a better time for us to support and serve our children and grandchildren.
+As the culture grows more tumultuous, our grandchildren are confused, scared, and overwhelmed during these tough times.
+And let’s face it—we are too.
+But our additional life experience might help us in supporting grandchildren during tough times like the current pandemic and be able to believe that “this too shall pass.”

 Romans 5:3-5 tells us that “…we rejoice in our sufferings, knowing that suffering produces endurance, and endurance produces character, and character produces hope, and hope does not put us to shame, because God’s love has been poured into our hearts through the Holy Spirit who has been given to us.”